 Yet even with that headwind, it was “scary” to launch a new spirits brand when 95% of bars and restaurants were closed, says Burrell.
 Looking back, “That was a massive, massive hindrance for us,” he says.
 By necessity, the brand’s sales strategy pivoted to online sales.
 A partnership with importer Park Street enabled distribution to around 40 states, well beyond the early plans for a targeted launch in a handful of states.

 “The increase in online sales and the fact that people were coming to our website to purchase gave us confidence to move forward with other markets,” says Burrell.
-Sales have catapulted past initial pre-COVID projections to sell 6,000 bottles for the first year.
+Sales have catapulted past initial pre-pandemic projections to sell 6,000 bottles for the first year.
 Looking ahead, the goal now is to continue that momentum, with a lighter-style expression planned to launch in 2021, a rum he likens to Cuba’s Havana Club three-year-old.
 This time, the rum is targeted for mixing all those Daiquiris and Mojitos on-premise he didn’t get to do the first time around.

 Burrell’s advice for others thinking of launching a spirit right now: “First of all, don’t do it!” he says laughing.
 “But if you have to, be realistic.
 Look at your target audience and who you’ll be promoting the market to.”

 Burrell also recommends finding a good partner that will deliver to as many states as possible, which is key for facilitating online tastings, an increasingly important activity.
 “Engage with consumers,” he says.
 “They’re thinking about you if they’re home drinking your product.
 Show you’re thinking about them too.”

 With on-premise business stagnant, “All the things that may have been of secondary importance are now primary,” says Burrell.
 “We need to work with the playing field that we have in front of us at the moment: off-premise and online.”